Transfer subscription strategy

 Option 1: specifying the foreign asset

-To specify a foreign asset in your configuration file, you must use both the issuing_blockchain_rid
+To specify a foreign asset in your configuration file, you must use both the issuing_blockchain_rid and name

 properties.